Cinschif/otel-angular/README.md

  1. Run in the terminal `npm install` command to install the dependencies.
  3. Run the command `ng serve` to start the Angular Project.

+ ## ⚠️ Telemetry
- ⚠️ Please, make sure to configure the OpenTelemetry Collector with the Front-End and Back-End information to have the report's correlation of both.
+Please, make sure to configure the OpenTelemetry Collector with the Front-End and Back-End information to have the report's correlation of both.
+For that, configure the `config.yaml` file in your Collector.
+Having a New Relic account and configuring the file with YOUR-API-KEY is necessary to observe the trace.

 If you need any help with the project, contact us.